krprzenioslo/Hystrixwiki2/How-To-Use.md

 [[images/primary-secondary-example-640.png]]

-The primary and secondary [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) implementations are thread-isolated since they are doing network traffic and business logic.
+The primary and secondary `HystrixCommand` implementations are thread-isolated since they are doing network traffic and business logic.
 They may each have very different performance characteristics (often the secondary system is a static cache) so another benefit of separate commands for each is that they can be individually tuned.

-You do not expose these two commands publicly but you instead hide them behind another [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) that is semaphore-isolated and that implements the conditional logic as to whether to invoke the primary or secondary command.
+You do not expose these two commands publicly but you instead hide them behind another `HystrixCommand` that is semaphore-isolated and that implements the conditional logic as to whether to invoke the primary or secondary command.
 If both primary and secondary fail then control switches to the fallback of the fa&ccedil;ade command itself.

-The fa&ccedil;ade [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) can use semaphore-isolation since all of the work it is doing is going through two other [HystrixCommands](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) that are already thread-isolated.
-It is unnecessary to have yet another layer of threading as long as the [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) method of the fa&ccedil;ade is not doing any other network calls, retry logic, or other &ldquo;error prone&rdquo; things.
+The fa&ccedil;ade `HystrixCommand` can use semaphore-isolation since all of the work it is doing is going through two other `HystrixCommand`s that are already thread-isolated.
+It is unnecessary to have yet another layer of threading as long as the [`run()`](http://netflix.github.io/Hystrix/javadoc/com/netflix/hystrix/HystrixCommand.html#run\(\)) method of the fa&ccedil;ade is not doing any other network calls, retry logic, or other &ldquo;error prone&rdquo; things.

 ```java
 public class CommandFacadeWithPrimarySecondary extends HystrixCommand<String> {